Stephanvs/hypr/docs/lifecyclehooks.md

 **Execution Context**: Subprocess in worktree directory
 **Use cases**: File operations, git setup, dependency installation, configuration copying

 The `post_create` hook can **prevent terminal switching** by exiting with a non-zero status.
-If this hook fails, hyprwt will abort the operation (the worktree will exist but the terminal won't switch to it).
+If this hook fails, hypr will abort the operation (the worktree will exist but the terminal won't switch to it).

 ```toml
 [scripts]